-However, complete removal of liver cancer often is not possible because the cancer is large or has spread to other parts of the liver or the body.
-Also, the liver may be damaged because of other conditions.
-Surgeons try to remove as much of the tumor as possible while keeping enough of the liver to function.
+However, complete removal of liver cancer is often not possible because the cancer is large or has spread to other parts of the liver or the body.
+The liver may also be damaged because of other conditions.
+Surgeons try to remove as much of the tumor as possible while leaving enough of the liver to function.

 The main types of surgery for liver cancer are:

 Hepatectomy: The part of the liver with the tumor is removed.
 During a partial hepatectomy, only the tumor and a rim of surrounding liver tissue are removed.
 During a major hepatectomy, a larger portion of the liver is removed.

 Liver transplant: The diseased liver is removed and replaced with a healthy liver from a donor.
 This is an option for patients with advanced cirrhosis or when a tumor cannot be surgically removed.
 Liver transplants have a risk of serious infection and other health issues.

 Life after liver cancer surgery

 MD Anderson’s Enhanced Recovery Program allows many patients to return to their usual daily activities in the weeks to months following liver cancer surgery.